-This report to the Congress covers developments over the course of the past 6 months concerning the national emergency with respect to Iraq that was declared in Executive Order 12722 of August 2, 1990, and matters relating to Executive Order 12724 of August 9, 1990, and Executive Order 12817 of October 23, 1992.
+Periodic Report on the National Emergency With Respect to Iraq This report to the Congress addresses developments over the course of the past 6 months concerning the national emergency with respect to Iraq that was declared in Executive Order 12722 of August 2, 1990, and matters relating to Executive Order 12724 of August 9, 1990, and Executive Order 12817 of October 23, 1992.
 This report is submitted pursuant to section 204(c) of the International Emergency Economic Powers Act, 50 U.S.C.
 1703(c), and section 401(c) of the National Emergencies Act, 50 U.S.C.
 1641(c).
 1. There have been no amendments to the Iraqi Sanctions Regulations, 31 C.F.R.
 Part 575 (the "Regulations"), during the current reporting period.

-2. Since December 10, 1996, OFAC has issued specific licenses authorizing participation by U.S. persons in commercial sales of humanitarian goods to Iraq funded by Iraqi oil sales, and imports of Iraqi petroleum products, pursuant to United Nations Security Council Resolution ("UNSCR") 986 and succeeding resolutions.
-The total value of humanitarian sales since 1996 is approximately \$756 million.
-Of this amount, OFAC licenses have authorized sales of about \$521 million in basic foodstuffs, nearly \$81 million for medicines and medical supplies, nearly \$139 million for water testing and treatment equipment, irrigation systems, and other infrastructures components essential to the delivery to the Iraqi people of food, medicine, and other necessities of life, and approximately \$15 million to fund a variety of United Nations activities in Iraq.
-During the current reporting period, as of June 3, 2002, OFAC-authorized humanitarian sales were valued at nearly \$88 million, an increase of approximately \$66 million from the prior reporting period.

-Sales of oil infrastructure merchandise authorized since November 10, 1998, in conformity with UNSCRs 1153 and 1175, were valued at nearly \$163 million.
-OFAC issued 61 licenses during the reporting period for the sale of oilfield parts and equipment to the Government of Iraq.
+2. Since December 10, 1996, the Department of the Treasury's Office of Foreign Asserts Control (OFAC) has issued specific licenses authorizing participation by U.S. persons in commercial sales of humanitarian goods to Iraq funded by Iraqi oil sales, and imports of Iraqi petroleum products, pursuant to United Nations Security Council Resolution (UNSCR) 986 and succeeding resolutions.
+The total value of humanitarian sales since 1996 is nearly \$793 million.
+Of this amount, OFAC licenses have authorized the sale of \$521 million in basic foodstuffs, about \$94 million for medicines and medical supplies, nearly \$148 million for water testing and treatment equipment, irrigation systems, and other infrastructure components essential to the delivery to the Iraqi people of food, medicine, and other necessities of life, and approximately \$30 million to fund a variety of United Nations activities in Iraq.
+During the current reporting period, as of December 11, 2002, OFAC-authorized humanitarian sales were valued at nearly \$37 million, a substantial decease from the prior reporting period.
+In addition, sales of oil infrastructure merchandise authorized since November 10, 1998, in conformity with UNSCRs 1153 and 1175, were valued at approximately \$183 million.
+OFAC issued 47 licenses during the reporting period for the sale of oilfield parts and equipment to the Government of Iraq.
+During the current reporting period, as of December 23, 2002, importations of Iraqi crude oil, authorized by OFAC pursuant to UNSCR 1153, totaled approximately 13.5 million barrels.
+During the prior period, U.S. imports included an additional 63 million barrels not previously reported.